-Many of us struggle to keep up with the demands of our daily lives, which can create stress and anxiety.
+Many people struggle to keep up with the demands and expenses of daily life, which can create stress and anxiety.
 That’s why some choose a minimalist lifestyle: Fewer possessions make for easier management.
 Minimalists strive to eliminate anything in their life that does not serve their purpose.
-This leads to more physical, emotional, and mental space.
+This leads to more physical, emotional, and financial space.

-There are gradations of minimalism because the mindset change from consumerism to minimalism is a drastic one best done gradually.
-If that change appeals to you, read on to better understand what a minimalist lifestyle is, its benefits, and how to start on the path to a simpler, more manageable lifestyle.
+If the concept of minimalism appeals to you, read on to better understand what a minimalist lifestyle is, its benefits, and how to start on the path to a simpler, more manageable, and possibly more affordable lifestyle.

 What Is a Minimalist Lifestyle?